 - International Baccalaureate (grades 6-8) Students entering middle school must be promoted at the end of the school year in which the application is made.
-Students coming from IB magnet elementary schools and LI/TD schools have guaranteed continuation into IB middle schools in their transportation zone. - Northwest School of the Arts (6-8) Nationally and internationally known for excellence in academics and the arts, NWSA allows middle school students to build a strong academic foundation, while refining their skills in one arts area (dance, choral music, instrumental music, theater, or visual arts).
-Students focus on key principals in their arts areas to prepare for the more rigorous high school arts curriculum.
-Students experience art first hand, through exhibition, performances, competitions, and arts/artist exposure experiences.
-The school exemplifies the fact that academic excellence stems from learning that is embedded in the arts.
-Students entering the program are required to pass an audition or, in the case of Visual Arts, a portfolio review prior to being placed in the lottery for vacant seats in the school.
-Students who attend Northwest School of the Arts in the 8th grade can retain their seat at the school for high school if they pass his/her high school audition.
-For audition information, go to nwsaauditions.com - Secondary Montessori at JT Williams (grades 7-12) Current CMS Montessori students have an automatic magnet continuation from grade 6 to grade 7.
+Students coming from IB magnet elementary schools and LI/TD schools have guaranteed continuation into IB middle schools in their transportation zone. - Secondary Montessori at JT Williams (grades 7-12) Current CMS Montessori students have an automatic magnet continuation from grade 6 to grade 7.
 Rising seventh and eighth graders living in Mecklenburg County who are not current CMS Montessori students, are eligible to apply via the Request for Reassignment/Transfer process.
 Non-CMS Montessori students must have completed at least two years of an upper elementary Montessori program, or successfully complete a Montessori disposition aptitude assessment at the school.